Jitesh117/video_game_analysis/README.md

 ## Genre Trends Over Time
 - [ ] Analyze how popular gaming genres have evolved over the years.

-## Platform Performance Over Time
-- [ ] Analyze how different gaming platforms' performance has changed over the years.

 ## User Engagement and Sales Correlation
 - [ ] Investigate if higher user engagement (User_Count) correlates with higher global sales.

 ## Regional Sales Analysis
-- [ ] Analyze and compare game sales in different regions (NA, EU, JP, Other).
+- [x] Analyze and compare game sales in different regions (NA, EU, JP, Other).

 ## Age and Rating Analysis
-- [ ] Analyze how game ratings and sales vary with age ratings (e.g., E for Everyone, T for Teen).
+- [x] Analyze how game ratings and sales vary with age ratings (e.g., E for Everyone, T for Teen).

 ## Market Share Analysis
-- [ ] Compute the market share for each genre, platform, or publisher based on global sales.
+- [x] Compute the market share for each genre, platform, or publisher based on global sales.